Unusual Working Fluids

 "The report describes the design of a 3 kw generator set driven by an organic Rankine cycle engine.
 Power is produced with a turbine-gearbox expander arrangement.
 The turbine speed of 70,200 rpm is geared down internally to the sealed system to 3,600 rpm so that a low speed shaft seal of proven performance can be used to transmit the turbine output to a standard military generator.
 The system is completely self-contained with controls designed to maintain working fluid cycle conditions and turbine speed constant and independent of load.
 The system uses an organic working fluid (Fluorinol-85) rather than water to avoid problems associated with freezing and high temperature lubrication.
 At full load the cycle operates with turbine inlet conditions of 530F and 480 psia and a condensing pressure of 29 psia (202F)."

-Unfortunately the thermal stability of Fluorinol-85 is not good.
+Unfortunately the thermal stability of Fluorinol-85 is not perfect.
 At 600 degF, the annual degradation exceeds 17%.
 Worst of all, the most significant degradation product is hydrofluoric acid, which is both extremely corrosive and a contact poison, and just about the last substance in the world that you'd want washing around inside an engine.

 Thermo Electron Corp now seem to be involved in making scientific instruments, which is no doubt a much safer line of work.